certifaction/hinsign-cli/README.md

 ### 2.3.
 Key management

 An ECDSA key is used for the signature.
 It is stored and managed on a secure access-controlled server.
 The key can be rotated or renewed if necessary.
-To ensure that past e-prescriptions remain valid during and after a rotation, a list of all valid keys is kept.
+To ensure that past E-Prescriptions remain valid during and after a rotation, a list of all valid keys is kept.

 ### 2.4.
 Audit log